 In 2009 Napa County began a comprehensive study of its groundwater resources to meet identified action items in the County's 2008 General Plan update.
 The study, by Luhdorff and Scalmanini Consulting Engineers (LSCE), emphasized developing a sound understanding of groundwater conditions and implementing an expanded groundwater monitoring and data management program as a foundation for integrated water resources planning and dissemination of water resources information.
 The 2011 baseline study by LSCE, which included over 600 wells and data going back over 50 years, concluded that "the groundwater levels in Napa County are stable, except for portions of the MST district".
 Most wells elsewhere within the Napa Valley floor with a sufficient record indicate that groundwater levels are more affected by climatic conditions, are within historical levels, and seem to recover from dry periods during subsequent wet or normal periods.
 The LSCE Study also concluded that, on a regional scale, there appear to be no current groundwater quality issues except north of Calistoga (mostly naturally occurring boron and trace metals) and in the Carneros region (mostly salinity).
-The subject property is located within the Carneros subarea of Napa County where very limited historical data exists concerning groundwater levels according to the Napa County Groundwater Monitoring Plan 2013.
+The subject property is located within the Western Mountains subarea of Napa County according to the Napa County Groundwater Monitoring Plan 2013.
 The County has no record of problems or complaints of diminished groundwater supplies at the project site or in the general vicinity.
 The applicant has not experienced any issues with the availability of groundwater.

-Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
+Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS) and the studies prepared by LSCE.
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is assumed not to have a significant effect on groundwater levels.
-While the project was previously categorized as being located within the Valley Floor/Carneros Region in an area that has an established acceptable water use criteria of 1.0 acre foot per acre per year, the Carneros Region is now considered "all other areas" based upon current County Water Availability Analysis policies and therefore water use criteria is parcel specific based upon a Tier 2 analysis.
-A Tier 2 analysis was completed by Summit Engineering, Incorporated on November 18, 2016 which included a parcel specific recharge evaluation.
-According to the recharge evaluation, "the annual recharge estimated for the parcel is 36.7 ac-ft/year for a normal year or 23.4 ac-ft/year for a drought year" (Water Availability Analysis, Etude Winery, Napa, California APN 047-230-033, 2016).
+The project is categorized as "all other areas" based upon current County Water Availability Analysis policies and therefore water use criteria is parcel specific based upon a Tier 2 analysis.
+A Tier 2 analysis was completed by Richard C. Slade & Associates on January 16, 2016 which included a parcel specific recharge evaluation.
+According to the recharge evaluation, "groundwater recharge at the subject property on a long-term average annual basis is estimated to be 7.6 AF/YR" (Results of Napa County Tier 1 Water Availability Analysis, 2016).

 a/b.
 The project would not violate any water quality standards or waste discharge requirements nor substantially deplete local groundwater supplies.
-According to the Wastewater Feasibility Study prepared by Summit Engineering on November 18, 2016, the project site and proposed system has adequate disposal capacity to serve the project.
+According to the Onsite Wastewater Disposal Feasibility Study prepared by Applied Civil Engineering on June 9, 2015, the project site and proposed system has adequate disposal capacity to serve the project.
 The Division of Environmental Health reviewed this report and concurred with its findings.